What was popular in Renaissance clothing in the 16th century?

 Although portions of the costume, such as a hat or shoes, may be purchased, we want you to exercise some creativity by making significant portions of the costume.
 Have fun with this!

-You can find patterns such as this Brave Forest Princess Kids Costume on Amazon.
+You can find patterns such as this Girl’s Princess Dress Halloween Costume Patterns on Amazon.

 Conclusion